A Librarians’-Eye View

-With an enrollment of approximately 280 students and 50 teachers, Kunming International Academy (KIA) is currently celebrating her 20th anniversary.
-The school’s director is Marina Lytle, a native of Memphis, Tennessee, who has over 24 years of educational experience.
-KIA is located in Kunming, the “city of eternal spring” and many of the staff members utilizes bikes as their primary mode of transportation.
+With an enrollment of approximately 280 students and 50 teachers, the Oasis school in the Far East is currently celebrating her 20th anniversary.
+The school’s director is a native of Memphis, Tennessee, who has over 24 years of educational experience.
+The school is located in a beautiful city in the Far East and many of the staff members utilizes bikes as their primary mode of transportation.
 Biking allows for easy enjoyment of street food, noodle shops, dumpling or fruit stands and other ways of enjoying the excellent Yunnan cuisine.

 From my slightly separated vantage point as the librarian, I can sometimes observe what others cannot.
-Kunming International Academy’s newest and most notable additions (from a librarians’-eye view) include:
+Our school's newest and most notable additions (from a librarians’-eye view) include:

 A Specialized Elementary Science Teacher:

-Not only is Dr. Fawn Chitov a brilliant and highly trained scientist in her own right, she also happens to love the children at KIA.
+Not only is Dr. &*#%@&* a brilliant and highly trained scientist in her own right, she also happens to love the children at this school.
 And they, in turn, love her.
 She exudes an aura of enthusiasm as she shares her love of learning with the students.

 She came into the library one day to browse for some materials, laden with large shopping bags brimming with fruits.
 I asked her what the story behind them was, suspecting that they were an intriguing science lesson she had come up with, and she proceeded to give me a fascinating lesson.
 It turns out that fruits such as pears, apples, and plums are in the “Rose” family, while citrus falls into the “Rue” family.
 Included in the Rue clan was one bizarrely beautiful, highly fragrant, and pricey fruit she had discovered called the “fingered citron.”

-Dr. Chitov is truly an admirably genuine academic, mother, wife, and woman of faith.
+Dr. C#### is truly an admirably genuine academic, mother, wife, and woman of faith.